-When a Solace router receives an MQTT publish message from a client, the received message’s payload, which is a sequence of bytes, is encapsulated in the resulting egress SMF message as a binary attachment.
+When a message broker receives an MQTT publish message from a client, the received message’s payload, which is a sequence of bytes, is encapsulated in the resulting egress SMF message as a binary attachment.

 MQTT Ingress, REST Egress

-When a Solace router receives an MQTT publish message from a client, the received message’s payload is delivered with a Content-Type of application/octet‑stream.
+When a message broker receives an MQTT publish message from a client, the received message’s payload is delivered with a Content-Type of application/octet‑stream.

 SMF Ingress, MQTT Egress